syncfusion-content/maui-docs/MAUI/Shimmer/overview.md

 ## Key features

-* **Multiple Shimmer View types**: There are seven different Shimmer types are available in the .NET MAUI `SfShimmer`.
+* **Multiple Shimmer View types**: There are seven different Shimmer view types are available in the .NET MAUI `SfShimmer`.
 By default, `CirclePersona` is initially rendered.

    ![Multiple Shimmer views in .NET MAUI.](images/overview/maui-multiple-shimmer-views.gif)

 * **Multiple Shimmer Wave Directions**: It defines the Animation wave direction for the Shimmer.
 There are five wave directions are available in `SfShimmer`.
-By default, wave direction is rendered by `Default` wave, it allows the animation from lefttop to rightbottom.
+By default, wave direction is rendered by `Default` wave, it allows the animation from left top to right bottom.

    ![Shimmer wave directions in .NET MAUI.](images/overview/maui-shimmer-wave-directions.gif)

-* **Shimmer Custom view**: `SfShimmer` supports the custom shimmer types.
-In this, you can able to change ShimmerShapeType.
+* **Shimmer Custom view**: `SfShimmerView` supports `ShimmerView`, can be used in Custom view to change the Shimmer shape types.

    ![Shimmer Custom view in .NET MAUI.](images/overview/maui-shimmer-custom-view.gif)